youliangtan/FYP_IndoorLocalization/sensorFusion/README.md

 - use ros sub and ros pub, while fusing cam and imu data together and output the kalman filtered value to user

 > fusion_v3.py
 - finalized fusion script.
-Using Encoder odometry value as kalman filter measurement update.
+Using Encoder odometry value as kalman filter time update.
 By using encoder odometry is way better than IMU odometry, due to less driftting